MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise9"/></a>
 ## Exercise 9: View the results

 The results are now available in the storage account.
-The output file can be downloaded and played back locally in any media player that supports the .ogg file type.
+The output files can be downloaded and played back locally in any media player that supports the .ogg file type.

 1. In the Azure Portal, return to the "BatchResourceGroup" resource group and click the storage account in that resource group.